Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Nuh-uh, big guy.
 Eat it first, *then* I tell you."

-"See, now you’re just making it sound ominous…"
+"See, now you’re just making it sound ominous..."

 Adam of course was Mexican on both sides of the family, and had clearly decided on something a little lighter on the palate to balance out the mountain of red meat that Firth had brought.
-Martina could see corn tortillas, whitefish, a couple of limes…
+Martina could see corn tortillas, whitefish, a couple of limes...

 "What’re you making anyway?" she asked.
 "Fish tacos?"